 "I was able to start my mumpreneur business on a very tight budget, which is always advisable, because it lessens risk.
 In any case, I didn't have a great deal of money to invest.

 "When it comes to borrowing money, I'd advise caution.
-I've made a conscious decision to put profits back into my business, enabling me to grow it organically, without having to seek a loan or investment elsewhere.
+I made a conscious decision to put profits back into the business, enabling me to grow it organically, without having to seek a loan or investment elsewhere.

 "It's important for any business to have a USP – unique selling proposition.
 It sets you apart from the competition.
-What makes my products so special?
+What made my products so special?
 SnugBaby slings come in a range of stylish designs, so visually, they look very nice.
-But their superior comfort for parent and child is what really makes them different.
+But their superior comfort for parent and child is what really made them different.

 "Safety is a key consideration.
 One of my proudest moments was when I had my products tested against the British Standard for baby carriers.
-They passed first time and having this as a stamp of approval is fantastic – it gives my business and its products additional credibility.
+They passed first time and having that as a stamp of approval was fantastic – it gave my business and its products additional credibility.

 "I didn't find it too difficult to incorporate running the business into my life as a busy mum.
-Being an online business certainly helps to make things easier.
-Having the ability to work from home means I can spend plenty of time looking after my sons.
-The majority of my business work is done either during school and nursery hours or in the evenings.
+Being an online business certainly helped to make things easier.
+Having the ability to work from home meant I could spend plenty of time looking after my sons.
+The majority of my business work was done either during school and nursery hours or in the evenings.

 "Early on I realised the importance of networking.
 Networking not only generates great contacts, it also creates friendships and provides a great sounding board for new ideas.
 Using local and national events helped me to let people know about my products and to drive my business forward.
-Ever since I started the business, I've been using social media to market my business and this has proved an effective strategy.
+I used used social media to market my business and this proved an effective strategy.

-"In addition to selling through my website, I also sell wholesale to other online stores.
-I offer a 'drop-shipping' service to make my products accessible to businesses of all sizes.
+"In addition to selling through my website, I also sold wholesale to other online stores.
+I offered a 'drop-shipping' service to make my products accessible to businesses of all sizes.